ImranR98/Backdraft/README.md

 Implementing new functionality in the application usually involves:
 1. Creating the relevant DB models
-2. Implementing the relevant services
+2. Implementing the relevant services (and interfaces if needed)
-3. Adding the necessary controllerss
+3. Adding the relevant controllers
+4. Implementing fuctional tests for the new endpoints
 5. Testing